Rhialto/twiXt/README.md

   The name to use with XtSetValues() and XtGetValues() to access the resource.
 This is in principle an arbitrary string, but conventionally it is in camelCase (lower case initial).
-  An instance field with lower_case name is also generated from this name.
+  This name is actually generated from the instance field name, which is in lower_case_style.
   To prevent typos in the name, a `#define` is generated with the same
   name: `XtN`_resourceName_.